 How are they Treated?

 Do not pick or scratch at these lesions and keep the area clean so that they can heal.
-Treatment for vesicles depends on their cause and can sometimes heal on their own or with an over-the-counter medication.
-More severe cases may require prescription medication and those caused by autoimmune diseases can be treated with an antibiotic and corticosteroid.
+Treatment for vesicles depends on their cause and can sometimes improve on their own or with an over-the-counter medication.
+More severe cases may require prescription medications and those caused by autoimmune diseases can be treated with an antibiotic and corticosteroid.

 If you are experiencing unusual bumps or rashes on your skin, contact Colorado Skin Care for the best Denver dermatology services.
 Call us today at (303) 740-4883 to schedule an appointment.